Mercedes-Benz ML, R, GL Class – Replace Serpentine Belt

 How do you know if your serpentine belt is bad?

 One of the common symptoms of a defective serpentine belt is a squealing noise when the engine is on.
-Since the serpentine belt drives the alternator, coolant pump, and AC compressor, you may experience low alternator output, low AC cooling efficiency, and higher engine temperature.
+Since it drives the alternator, coolant pump, and AC compressor, you may experience low alternator output, low AC cooling efficiency, and higher engine temperature.

 Can you drive a Mercedes-Benz with a bad serpentine belt?

 It is not recommended to drive with a bad serpentine belt.
-If the serpentine belt fails, power steering will get hard, and the alternator will not charge the battery leading to the engine dying while driving.
+If it fails, it will become very hard to steer, and the alternator will not charge the battery, leading to the engine dying while driving.

 How much does it cost to replace a serpentine belt?